 - 4. Mount bottom mounting bracket. - 5.
-Hook top rain flashing under back bend of top.
-Top rain flashing is shipped secured to the right side of the back. - Position unit in opening and secure with 5/16 lag bolts; use 7/8 inch diameter flat washers on the lag bolts. - 7.
+Hook top rain flashing, attached to front right of supply flange for shipping, under back bend of top.
+Top rain flashing is shipped secured to the right side of the back. - 6.
+Position unit in opening and secure with 5/16 lag bolts; use 7/8 inch diameter flat washers on the lag - 7.
 Secure rain flashing to wall and caulk across entire length of top.
 See Figure 3. - 8.
 For additional mounting rigidity, the return air and supply air frames or collars can be drilled and screwed or welded to the structural wall itself (depending upon wall construction).
 Be sure to observe required clearance if combustible wall. - 9.
 On side-by-side installations, maintain a minimum of 20 inches clearance on right side to allow access to control panel and heat strips, and to allow proper airflow to the outdoor coil.
 Additional clearance may be required to meet local or national codes.